Duel: Pistol duel

-There were various types of pistol duel.
+There were various methods of pistol dueling.
 The mode where the two duelists stood back-to-back, walked away from each other for a set number of paces before turning and firing was known as the "French" method.
 Another method required the duelists to stand still at an agreed distance and fire simultaneously on a signal – this was the type of duel favored in Britain.
 A variant of this required the duelists to take turns to shoot, with the challenger shooting first or the right of first shot being decided by a coin toss.

 The distance at which the pistols were fired might depend on local custom, the wishes of the duelists or sometimes the severity of the insult.
 The American dueling code of 1838 suggested a distance between 10 and 20 paces.
 There were incidences of pistol duels taking place at just two or three paces, with a virtual certainty of one or both duelists being injured or killed.

 A method popular in Continental Europe was known as a barrier duel or a duel à volonté ("at pleasure"); it did not have a set shooting distance.
 The two duelists began some distance apart.
 Between them there were two lines on the ground separated by an agreed distance – this constituted the barrier and they were forbidden to cross it.
 After the signal to begin, they could advance towards the barrier to close the distance and were permitted to fire at any time.
 However, the one that shot first was required to stand still and allow his opponent to walk right up to his barrier line and fire back at leisure.